telerik/ajax-docs/api/server/Telerik.Web.UI/RadDropDownTree.md

 Gets or sets a value indicating what message will be displayed then the control is empty (no entries selected).

+###  EnableEntryTextHtmlEncoding `Boolean`

+Gets or sets a value indicating whether RadDropDownTree should HTML encode the text of the entries.

 ###  DropDownSettings `DropDownSettings`

 Gets the DropDown settings.